-The Board does not expect that the revisions to the registration standard will have any adverse impacts on patient and consumer safety, particularly vulnerable members of the community.
-However, our engagement through consultation will help us to better understand possible outcomes and meet our responsibilities to protect patient safety and health care quality.
+The Board does not expect that the revisions would have any adverse impacts on patient and consumer safety, particularly vulnerable members of the community.
+However, our engagement through consultation will help us to better understand possible outcomes and meet our responsibilities to protect patient safety and healthcare quality.